 Modic Type I Changes and Your Spine’s Health

-Modic Type I changes are early warning signs of inflammation in your spine.
+A Modic Type I change are early warning sign of inflammation in your spine.
 They appear on MRI scans and involve the bones and cartilage near your spinal discs.
-These changes often mean the area is irritated or unstable — and they’re commonly found in people with back pain, degenerative disc disease, or slipped discs.
+These changes often mean the area is irritated or unstable, and they’re commonly found in people with back pain, degenerative disc disease, or slipped discs.

 Left unaddressed, Modic Type I changes can speed up disc damage and lead to spinal deformity.
 The good news?
 Many patients respond well to targeted, non-surgical care.
 At Chiropractic Specialty Center®, we combine chiropractic, physiotherapy, and advanced rehabilitation to help stabilize your spine, reduce inflammation, and restore function — without injections or surgery.